 Places to visit at the Temple of Literature, Ha Noi

-Temple of Literature – Quoc Tu Giam belongs to the system of special National Monuments of Vietnam.
+The Temple of Literature – Quoc Tu Giam is part of the system of special National Monuments of Vietnam.
 With a rich history and culture, the relic site is an attractive destination with many sightseeing coordinates.

 Van Mieu Gate

 Van Mieu Gate means the three-entrance gate.
-The gate has three doors, the middle door is tall, actually built on 2 floors.
+The gate has three doors; the middle door is tall and is actually built on 2 floors.
 The lower floor is big, the upper floor is small, overlapping the middle of the lower floor.
-The architectural design has many unique features that worth noting when studying ancient Vietnamese architecture.
+The architectural design features many unique qualities worth noting when studying ancient Vietnamese architecture.

 Van pond is also known as Giam pond or Minh Duong lake.
 The pond is located right in front of the gate of the Temple of Literature relic site.
-Van pond is quite large, in the middle of the pond is Kim Chau mound.
-On the mound is a place where literary commentary sessions of ancient Confucian scholars took place.
+Van pond is quite large; in the middle of the pond is Kim Chau mound.
+On the mound is a place where ancient Confucian scholars held literary commentary sessions.

-Located on the western wall of the Temple of Literature, Giam park is home to an octagonal house, lake, ornamental plants and many other miniatures.
-The garden is a place to visit, relax and hold attractive cultural activities.
+Located on the western wall of the Temple of Literature, Giam Park is home to an octagonal house, a lake, ornamental plants, and many other miniature features.
+The garden is a place to visit, relax, and hold attractive cultural activities.

 Dai Trung Gate